oweitman/ioBroker.tvprogram/README.md

 This adapter polls information about the television program at regular intervals.
 The data can be displayed in various widgets.

-The adapter is still in an alpha phase in which widgets / functions are still being tested, functions / widgets can be added and removed or completely exchanged.
+The adapter is in an beta phase in which widgets / functions are still being tested, functions / widgets can be added and removed or completely exchanged.

 References to issues or feature requests can be left or